neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 ### Closing the gap

 There is more work to be done here.
 Warm-start fine-tuning recovers roughly 40% of the gap and a top-hat variant around 28%, while distillation does nothing and hard-negative mining hurts.
-Faking the background with a blurred signal fails badly: real background is anti-correlated with signal at a cell, a blurred copy is not.
+Substituting a blurred copy of the signal for the missing background also proved unsuccessful, since a real background channel is anti-correlated with the signal at a cell, with a mean background-to-signal intensity ratio of 0.05 at a true cell against 2.00 at a true non-cell, whereas a blurred copy is positively correlated by construction.

 A performance drop from two channels was always expected.
 However, now, if you only have one channel, `cellfinder` runs.
 We have an explicit offering for it.